whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

 from predict_scenarios import *
 ```

-Now let's define the class for the self-attention model:
+Now let's define the class for the self-attention model.
+We will start with the class constructor:

 ```Python3
 class SelfAttentionSequence(torch.nn.Module):